redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

 Also there is some potential confusion in there being both a duration *and* a period associated with these statistics.
 The duration is simply the overall time-span over which a single query applies, where the period is the time-slice length into which this duration is divided for aggregation purposes.
 So for example, if I was interested in the hourly average CPU utilization over a day, I would provide midnight-to-midnight start and end timestamps on my query giving a duration of 24 hours, while also specifying a period of 3600 seconds to indicate that the finegrained samples should be aggregated over each hour within that day.

+#### Pipelines

+Pipelines are composed of a metering data source that produces certain enumerated or wildcarded meters, which are fed through a chain of zero or more transformers to massage the data in various ways, before being emitted to the collector via a publisher.

+Example of transformers shipped with Ceilometer include:

+*   **unit_conversion**: apply a scaling conversion to allow a different to be unit that originally supplied with the observed data, for example converting a temperature from °F to °C (the scaling rule is configurable, so that any reasonable unit conversion expessable in python may be implemented)
+*   **rate_of_change**: derives a secondary meter from directly observed data based on the calculated rate of change by sampling the sequence of datapoint, with an associated scaling rule
+*   **accumulator**: gather several datapoints before emitting in a batch

+ Multiple publishers are also supported, including:

+*   **rpc://**: emit metering data for collector over AMQP
+*   **<udp://>**: emit metering data for collector over lossy UDP (useful for metric data collected for alarming purposes, but not suitable for metering data to feed into a billing system due to the obviously retention requirements)
+*   **<file://>**: emit metering data into a file

+These pipelines are configured via a YAML file which is explained in detail below.

+### Step 3.
+Configuration of Ceilometer

+The shipped Ceilometer configuration is intended to be usable out-of-the-box.
+However, there are a few tweaks you may want to make while exploring Ceilometer functionality.

+#### Pipeline configuration

 </div>
 </div>
 <Category:Documentation>